cgmb/guardonce/README.md

 ## How to use:
 First, backup your source code. guardonce is naive.
-It will work without incident on most projects, but may not be able to handle every oddity found under the sun.
+It will work without incident on many projects, but may not be able to handle every oddity.

 Second, check your project for broken headers.
 To recursively search your project directories for the names of all files that lack proper include guards,